mladenivkovic/metalmaps/README.md

 + The "Kelvin-Helmholtz" data used in the plots below were generated using [mesh-hydro](https://github.com/mladenivkovic/mesh-hydro).
 + The "EAGLE" data used in the plots below were obtained from the [swiftsim](https://github.com/SWIFTSIM/SWIFT) repository.
 + The "NGC" data used in the plots below were originally obtained from [flickr](https://www.flickr.com/photos/geckzilla/52040747525/), credits to [Judy Schmidt](https://www.flickr.com/people/geckzilla/).
-I modified the image later to normalize the pixel values to be able to demonstrate the colormaps as below.
+I modified the image later to normalize the pixel values to be able to demonstrate the colormaps as above.